eagle705/awesome-nlp-note/README.md

 ### Annotation Tools
 - [Label Studio](https://github.com/heartexlabs/label-studio?fbclid=IwAR30j2OmVMcB-TenAczkNwwUsObi8JAOpTNxGFzrmMrJ2pd4-gg_S0D3S78)  is an open-source, configurable data annotation tool.
 Its purpose is to enable you to label different types of data using the most convenient interface with a standardized output format.
 - [brat](https://brat.nlplab.org/) - brat rapid annotation tool is an online environment for collaborative text annotation
+- [LIDA: Lightweight Interactive Dialogue Annotator (in EMNLP 2019)](https://github.com/Wluper/lida) - LIDA is an open source dialogue annotation system which supports the full pipeline of dialogue annotation from dialogue / turn segmentation from raw text
 - [GATE](https://gate.ac.uk/overview.html) - General Architecture and Text Engineering is 15+ years old, free and open source
 - [Anafora](https://github.com/weitechen/anafora) is free and open source, web-based raw text annotation tool
 - [doccano](https://github.com/chakki-works/doccano) - doccano is free, open-source, and provides annotation features for text classification, sequence labeling and sequence to sequence